 Any money that you give your kids could be going to fuel their drug addiction.
 You should cut off any funding in order to send the message that you do not trust them and that they cannot use you for free handouts.

 If your kid needs money for food or money for rent, you could consider buying them food or paying their landlord directly so that the money can only be spent for the specified purpose.
 However, you should be careful of paying for things for your child that they otherwise may be able to afford if they weren’t buying drugs – it may actually be better to let your child learn the financial consequences of their actions.

 Lying to cover up your kids’ drug problems can prevent them from having to deal with the consequences.
 By not calling in sick to work for them, you force them to pay the penalty for not turning up to work – if they lose their job, it could be the wake-up call they need.

 This goes as far as not lying to the police.
 Instead, let them deal with the legal implications, however harsh they may be.

 Stop taking over responsibilities

 It can be hard not to take over responsibilities from your children.
 You should weigh up how much harm is likely to be caused if your kids do not carry out these responsibilities.
-If your kids ask you to drive them to work because they are too high, put your foot down and say no. If they attempt to then get in a car themselves, intervene so that they do not harm themselves or anyone (this could include taking away their keys or even ringing the police).
+If your kids ask you to drive them to work because they are too high, put your foot down and say no. If they attempt to get in a car themselves, intervene so that they do not harm themselves or anyone (this could include taking away their keys or even ringing the police).

-If your children have pets or kids of their own and you are worried about their welfare, you should think carefully as to how to handle the situation.
+If your children have pets or kids of their own and you are worried about their welfare, you should think carefully about how to handle the situation.
 You do not want to keep offering to look after their kids so that they can get high.
 At the same time, you do not want them to neglect your grandkids.
 The best option may be to threaten to get social services involved so that they realize the gravity of what they’re doing.